ebadi/che-test/README.md

     //140.
 Double click on copy to clipboard causes The following message is copied to the clipboard: "NaN"
     //141  Show if a puzzle is solved  or not  instead of findUnsolvedPuzzle
+    //146.
+When page for the first time loaded, the history does not load
+    //147.
+Move info about solved puzzle to login message
+    //148. slider does not reset together with level on home page
+    // checksolution does not register solved puzzles
+    //150.
+Schema.org Structured Data
 ```